followthemedia.com - a knowledge base for media professionals

 Princess Caroline of Monaco’s name will go down forever in European media privacy law for setting a precedent that basically says we are all entitled to a private life without media intrusion in addition to our public life.
 UK courts have been expanding upon that to the point that tabloid editors believe the end of “kiss and tell” is upon us.

-They’re Killing The Journalists - January 22, 2007 Hrant Dink Hrant Dink, gunned down in Istanbul, became the latest journalist murder victim to attract world-wide media coverage.
+Hrant Dink, gunned down in Istanbul, became the latest journalist murder victim to attract world-wide media coverage.
 The day-time Friday shooting on a busy “European side” of Istanbul street, his newspaper office in sight, became a call to outrage.
 Perhaps editors could not resist the AP and AFP photos of the sheet covered body, boots and blood visible.
 Instant death: instant pictures.

-Ford and Brezhnev US President Gerald R. Ford, who passed away last week, had traveled to Helsinki in the summer of 1975 not only to sign what became known as the Helsinki Accords but also to negotiate with the Soviet Union’s Leonid Brezhnev on reaching a new Strategic Arms Limitations Treaty (SALT).
+US President Gerald R. Ford, who passed away last week, had traveled to Helsinki in the summer of 1975 not only to sign what became known as the Helsinki Accords but also to negotiate with the Soviet Union’s Leonid Brezhnev on reaching a new Strategic Arms Limitations Treaty (SALT).
 And there was a young correspondent from United Press International, this writer, who along the course of those events came up with the scoop of the day.

 The official pronouncements about the Yahoo/Reuters’ new citizen photojournalist project contain all the right buzzwords about encouraging user generated content and getting those efforts out to the wide world, which is swell, but cut to the bottom line and who could make out like a bandit?
 Hint: It’s not the citizen photojournalist who probably does not really understand the value of the pictures produced, or how to get them marketed exclusively.

-SABC logo Independence and transparency separates State broadcasters from public broadcasters.
+Independence and transparency separates State broadcasters from public broadcasters.
 Or, that is the theory.
 Blacklisting political commentators by South Africa Broadcasting Corporation (SABC) news officials is bad enough.
 Trying to cover it up is worse.

-“…self-appointed executioners…”
+"self-appointed executioners…"

 Anya was strong and brave at a time when weakness and fear keeps many from asking the hard questions.
 It was Russia that she loved.
 She cried for Russia as she wrote devastatingly critical work about what she said is resurgent Stalinism.
 She wrote about Chechnya, sparing no side her sharp words.